ampproject/amphtml/ads/_integration-guide.md

 # Guidelines for Integrating with AMP

 If you are an ad technology provider looking to integrate with AMP HTML, please see the guidelines below.
 To ensure minimum latency and quality, please follow the instructions listed [here](../3p/README.md#ads) before submitting a pull request to the AMP open-source project.
-For general guidance on how to get started with contributing to the AMP project, please see [here](../CONTRIBUTING.md).
+For general guidance on how to get started with contributing to AMP, please see [CONTRIBUTING.md](../CONTRIBUTING.md).

 ## Ad Server